Generative Bayesian Inference with GANs: Implementation

 \paragraph{Hyperparameters.} Regarding the choice of $T$, for our ABC methods (with summary statistics and the Wasserstein distance), we use a reference table of size $T=100\,000$.
 We construct approximated posteriors using the top $1\%$ draws with the smallest ABC discrepancies.
 For Algorithm \ref{alg:WGAN}, we use the same reference table.
-However, for the stochastic gradient descent updates we use a batchsize $T=6400$ (implementations in \citepsupp{ramesh2022gatsbi} suggest a batch size around $10\%$ of the total sample size $T$).
+However, for the stochastic gradient descent updates we use a batchsize $T=6400$ (implementations in \citep{ramesh2022gatsbi} suggest a batch size around $10\%$ of the total sample size $T$).
 The data pairs $(X_j,\theta_j)$ are thus subsetted with replacement (not re-sampled) for each iteration of the stochastic gradient descent.
 The noise variables $Z_j$'s, however, are refreshed (not pre-sampled and subsetted) for each batch.
-This is commonly used in existing GAN implementations, including \citepsupp{athey2021using}.
-We also considered another way of generating the noise variables, where we generate a reference table of $\{Z_j\}_{j=1}^T$ in advance and then re-draw each batch from this set for each epoch.
-We include a comparison of the posteriors under different noise generating schemes in \Cref{fig:Z_diff}.
-We observe a bias-variance tradeoff, especially for $\theta_1$ and $\theta_2$.
-To avoid the extra bias produced by the pre-fixed noise variable reference table, we refresh $Z_j$'s for each batch in our analysis.
-We set $n_\text{critic} =15, \lambda=5$, and the learning rate for the two networks as $\text{lr}_g=\text{lr}_c=10^{-4}$, which are used in both \citepsupp{gulrajani2017improved} and \citepsupp{athey2021using}.
-For optimization, we use the ADAptive Moment estimation algorithm (ADAM) by \citepsupp{kingma2014adam}.
+This is commonly used in existing GAN implementations, including \citep{athey2021using}.

+We set $n_\text{critic} =15, \lambda=5$, and the learning rate for the two networks as $\text{lr}_g=\text{lr}_c=10^{-4}$, which are used in both \citep{gulrajani2017improved} and \citep{athey2021using}.
+For optimization, we use the ADAptive Moment estimation algorithm (ADAM) by \citep{kingma2014adam}.
 We train B-GAN for $N=1\,000$ epochs or until convergence (the test loss stops decreasing).